meleu/mame-row-management/README.md

 # mame-row-management
-Management tool for MAME ROW posts.
+Management tool for MAME ROW posts. **CURRENTLY IT'S A WORK IN PROGRESS!**

 ## What is the MAME ROW?